Bristol 406 Zagato: Production and Prices

 Based on various sources, it is evident that production of the Bristol 406 Zagato did not reach the originally planned number of ten cars.
 It is widely agreed that only six Bristol 406 Zagato vehicles were actually produced.
 While some sources indicate a production run of seven cars, that includes the short-wheelbase 406 S Zagato as a separate model.

 Anthony Crook Motors offered the Bristol 406 Zagato for sale in late 1959 for £4,792 (vehicle price £3,380 plus £1412 purchase tax), making it £550 more expensive than a regular factory-bodied 406 Saloon (£4,244 including tax).
 The price of a 406 Zagato was the equivalent of seven Triumph Heralds or nine Mini (£500).

 Bristol 406 Zagato’s slow sales led to discounted pricing, with the final new car at a substantial discount in October 1961 for £3,500 including tax.
 A used 406 Zagato with 6,000 miles was listed for £2,800 at the same time.

 Of the original six 406 Zagato, four or five cars are believed to still exist today, depending on the source.
 Unfortunately, the third car produced, which featured a higher roof - was involved in a serious road accident in the 20th century.
 Tony Crook had the car dismantled; the usable components were used as spare parts.

 The Bristol 406 Zagato as a classic

-The Bristol 406 Zagato is highly regarded as one of the brand's rarest and most exciting classics.
-It has become a sought-after vehicle, fetching the highest sale prices of any Bristol.
-In the early 21st century Zagato was trading for 20 to 30 times the price of a new car.
+The Bristol 406 Zagato is regarded as one of the brand's rarest classics.
+In recent auctions where it appeared, it typically receives the highest sale prices of any Bristol.
+In the early 21st century, Zagato was trading for 20 to 30 times the price of a new car.
 A 1960-built car sold for £169,500 (€187,390) in fully restored condition in 2014.